Close

 Lunch time!

-• Katie ScottMandy HuntRuth Poulten
+• Katie ScottMandy HuntRuth PoultenPierrick Roger

 14:00 - 14:30

-How to position Insurance as a career with purpose, impact and security
+How to position insurance as a career with purpose, impact and security

 Job description drivers are completely different for younger generations entering the job market.
-Some of the key criteria for candidates include environmental & ethical concerns - so how can we prove that insurance is both an industry worthy of this title and one at the heart of change.
+Some of the key criteria for candidates include environmental and ethical concerns - so how can we prove that insurance is both an industry worthy of this title and one at the heart of change.

 Reputation